Energy & Earth Systems

 Bio: Ronaldo Borja works in theoretical and computational geomechanics, geotechnical engineering, and geosciences.
 His research includes the development of mathematical and computational frameworks for multiscale and multi-physical processes in geomechanics and related fields.
 He is the author of a textbook entitled Plasticity Modeling and Computation published by Springer and serves as executive editor of two journals in his field: the International Journal for Numerical and Analytical Methods in Geomechanics and Acta Geotechnica.
 Ronaldo Borja is the recipient of the 2016 ASCE Maurice A. Biot Medal for his work in computational poromechanics.

-Speaker: Roger Ghanem, University of Southern California
+May 13, 2024: Roger Ghanem, University of Southern California

 TitleModeling Extremes of Powergrid Generation with PLoM